Download Documentation API Reference Samples Asset Store Donate

 Sending Game State

 Another option is to send game state across the network.
-In this setup one peer is the server that has authority over the game
+In this setup one peer is the server that has authority over the game state.
+The server sends game state every time an action is taken for non-realtime games or at a fixed rate for realtime games.
+The game state data sent over the network usually consists of an array of entity data and a unique ID number for each.

 Client Authoritative